PrincetonUniversity/hpc_beginning_workshop/01_cluster_what/README.md

 ## How Do Princeton's HPC Clusters Work?

-To have your program run on the clusters, you can start a **job** on the head-node.
+To have your program run on the clusters, you can start a **job** on the head node.
 A job consists of the the following files:
 1. your code that runs your program
 2. a separate script, known as a SLURM script, that will request the resources your job requires in terms of the amount of memory, the number of cores, number of nodes, etc. As mentioned previously, Princeton uses a scheduler called **SLURM**, which is why this script is referred to as your SLURM script.

-Once your files are submitted, the **scheduler** takes care of figuring out when the resources you requested will become available on the compute-nodes.
-Once resources become available, the scheduler runs your program on the compute-nodes.
+Once your files are submitted, the **scheduler** takes care of figuring out when the resources you requested will become available on the compute nodes.
+Once resources become available, the scheduler runs your program on the compute nodes.

 ### Important Notes on Using Princeton's HPC Clusters

 1. **The 10-10 Rule.**
-First, it's important to know that you may run test jobs on the head-nodes that run for up to **10 minutes** and use up to **10% of the CPU cores and memory**.
+First, it's important to know that you may run test jobs on the head nodes that run for up to **10 minutes** and use up to **10% of the CPU cores and memory**.
 You will likely disrupt the work of others if you exceed these limits, and you may be contaced by our system administrators if you exceed these rules.

 2. **No Internet Access on the Compute Nodes**
 Second, it's important to know that there is no internet access on the compute nodes.
 This is for security reasons.
 This means that when you submit your job (your program + your slurm script) to be run on the cluster, those jobs cannot involve any steps that require an internet connection to work.
-For example, downloading data from a site, scraping websites, downloading packages, etc., will not work on the compute-nodes. **You need to make sure all needed files are present on the cluster before submitting the job to the scheduler.**
+For example, downloading data from a site, scraping websites, downloading packages, etc., will not work on the compute nodes. **You need to make sure all needed files are present on the cluster before submitting the job to the scheduler.**